 The Panasonic Lumix DC-TZ200 (called Panasonic ZS200 in some regions) is a fixed lens compact camera that was officially introduced in February 2018 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Panasonic TZ200 has a Camera Elo of 2245.
+Is the Panasonic TZ200 a good camera?
+The TZ200 has a Camera Elo of 2252.
 This rating puts the TZ200 among the top 30 percent of all superzoom compact cameras.
-In terms of its sensor size category (one inch cameras), the TZ200 falls among the top 50 percent.
+In terms of its sensor size category (one inch cameras), the TZ200 ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Fixed lens compact camera|